 The Residential Valuation appraisers are responsible for developing equal uniform market values for improved and vacant residential property.
-There were approximately 55,000 residential improved parcels and 8,600 vacant residential properties in Parker County for 2019 appraisal year.
+There were approximately 57,282 residential improved parcels and 11,594 vacant residential properties in Parker County for the 2021 appraisal year.

 Residential appraisal assignments are kept delineated from commercial assignments based on state code guidelines, established by the State Property Tax Division.
-Generally, the residential staff handles Category A, D, E, O, and portions of Category B (Duplex, Triplex, Quadraplex), C1 (Residential Lots & Tracts), & M1 (Mobile Home Improvement Only).
+Generally, the residential staff handles Category A, D, E, O, C1 (Residential Lots & Tracts), & M1 (Mobile Home Improvement Only).
 A description of these codes is available on the Comptroller of the State of Texas website.

-- Personnel The Residential Valuation appraisal staff consists of two managers, eight staff appraisers, and five clerical staff. - Data A common set of data characteristics for each residential dwelling in Parker County is collected in the field and data entered to the computer.
-This property-specific data drives the PCAD computer-assisted mass appraisal (CAMA) approaches to valuation.
+- Personnel The staff consists of a Director of Appraisal, 11 residential appraisers, and clerical support staff. - Data A common set of data characteristics for each residential dwelling in Parker County is collected in the field and data entered to the CAMA software system.
+This property-specific data drives the PCAD modeled approaches to valuation.
 Residential appraisal also requires verified sales data, rental information, actual construction cost data, and property listings.
 Appraisers also review various real estate related publications to determine patterns and trends in the market data.